 How can you improve your empathy?

-So, how can you improve your leadership by building social skills?
+So, how can you build social skills?

-Thanks to the many challenges and opportunities that arise when working with others, leaders must have a solid understanding of how their emotions and actions affect the people around them.
+To be effective, leaders must have a solid understanding of how their emotions and actions affect the people around them.
 The better a leader relates to and works with others, the more successful he or she will be.